 Whatever your interest, from sheep dog trials, country shows and farmers' markets to art exhibitions, music festivals and cookery demonstrations, you will find a splendid range of eventsto choose from in the Peak District and Derbyshire.
 Below we highlight just a few local events you may find of interest.

 With a whole host of events planned throughout the year, Chatsworth House has something for everyone!
-All areas of the Estate are now open although all visits must be pre booked online before arrival.
-As well as the house there is the thousand acre park, a farmyard and playground, the Farm Shop and Restaurant, the Carriage House Restaurant and Stables Gift Shop which are all open, together with a series of special events throughout the year, including a series of behind the scenes talks, tours and workshops which can be booked online.
-In addition there is the Spring fair in April and the Country fair at the end of August, not to mention the magnificent and magical Christmas transformation from November till the New Year, although 2020 details have not yet been confirmed.
+Most areas of the Estate except the House, are currently open although all visits must be pre booked online before arrival.
+As well as the House there is the thousand acre park, a farmyard and playground, the Farm Shop and Restaurant, the Carriage House Restaurant and Stables Gift Shop which are all open, together with a series of special events throughout the year, including a series of behind the scenes talks, tours and workshops which can be booked online.
+In addition there is the Spring fair in April and the Country fair at the end of August, not to mention the magnificent and magical Christmas transformation from November till the New Year, although 2021 details have not yet been confirmed.

 For a truly unique experience, from May to September why not visit some of the villages and towns close to Longnor to experience the tradition of Well Dressing, including nearby Tissington which will hopefully next be celebrated for 7 days from Thursday 13th May 2021.